playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## React

-React as a framework doesn't _quite_ have the concept of directives built-in.
+React as a framework doesn't _quite_ have the concept of directives built in.

-Luckily, this doesn't mean that we as React developers need to be left behind.
+Luckily, this doesn't mean that we, as React developers, need to be left behind.
 Because a React component is effectively just a JavaScript function, we can use the base concept of a directive to create shared logic for DOM nodes.

 Remember from our ["Element Reference" chapter that you can use a function associated with an element's `ref` property](/posts/ffg-fundamentals-element-reference).
 We'll use this concept alongside the idea of a [custom hook](/posts/ffg-fundamentals-shared-component-logic#custom-hooks-rules) to create an API to add logic to an HTML element: